Being a tattoo artist isn’t an instant process.

 So, how to become a Tattoo Artist?

-First thing first, you must understand the job description and responsibilities.
+First things first, you must understand the job description and responsibilities.

 It’s also important to know what steps to take.
 You can’t just think of opening a tattoo shop without having knowledge of licensing, regulations, etc.